erdo/android-architecture/DEV.TO.md

 The **ui** package is where you will find the **addedit**, **statistics**, **taskdetail**, and **tasks** sub-packages which map to the screens of the app.
 Everything here is closely related to the UI and therefore the Android framework, code here is difficult and slow to test, so we want to make it as thin and as simple as we can.
 So here you'll find the Activity and Fragment classes, plus occasionally Adapters, or any other class directly related to that specific view.
 There are no Presenter or Contract classes required here though.

 ### feature package
 Now for the **feature** package.
 If you imagine the app as existing in its own right, without reference to any specific UI, then the feature package is where the bulk of it would reside.
+This is what you would all the domain layer if you wanted to name things in line with clean architecture.

 For this small app there is only one "feature" - todo/task management, so there is only one sub-package here: **tasks**.
 Most commercial apps are going to have a lot more features here, typical examples would be things like: *account*, *shoppingbasket*, *favourites*, *chat*, *loyalty*, *inbox*, *playlists* etc.